top of page

 Human

-Noun: a human person; adjective: from a human person
+Noun: a person; Adjective: originating from a person

 Generative AI